statamic/docs/content/collections/docs/antlers.md

 {{ /noparse }}
 ```

+## Using Antlers in Content

+By default, Antlers expressions and tags are **not** parsed inside your content.
+This is for performance and security reasons.

+For example, a guest author with limited access to the control panel could conceivably write some template code to fetch and display published/private content from a collection they don't access to.

+If this isn't a concern of yours, you can enable Antlers parsing by setting `antlers: true` in an any entry to allow it for just that one, or collection YAML config for the whole collection.

-## Syntax Highlighting
+## IDEs & Syntax Highlighters

 Syntax highlighting packages are available for most of the popular IDEs.
-Make life sweeter.
+Make life sweeter, like they do with tea in the south.

 - [Antlers for Atom](https://github.com/addisonhall/language-antlers)
 - [Antlers for Sublime](https://github.com/addisonhall/antlers-statamic-sublime-syntax)